Abhinav-ark/NFTCeleb.com_DBMS/README.md

 <h2 align="center">Search</h2>
 <img align="center" src="./Res/search_nft.png"/>
 You can search for Collections by ID, Name and Cryptocurrency and search for NFTs by NFT ID, NFT Name, NFT Type and Token Standard in specific collection.
+You can also sort by clicking on the sort button next to each field to toggle between ascending and descending order.

 # How To Install